 The “torsion” created by the “coil down effect” seen as a spinal curvature on x-ray (stemming from the spinal rotation) may be the primary reason for increasing curve rigidity in larger curves.

 One peer-reviewed and published case study, in particular, showed a combination of Manipulation Under Anesthesia (MUA) and the ScoliSMART exercises protocols had an encouragingly positive and long-lasting effect on function, range of motion, and curve flexibility.

 In addition, anecdotal evidence suggests the ScoliSMART approach for directly targeting, improving, and reducing spinal rotation as a “pre-VBT or ASC preparation program” may be ideal for increasing curve flexibility for patients considering VBT or ASC who do not qualify due to curve rigidity.

-Ongoing data collection and evaluation is currently being conducted with the intent of publishing additional clinical data on how specialized scoliosis exercise programs can improve curve flexibility and reduce apex rigidity, enabling more patients to quality for non-fusion scoliosis surgical procedures like ApiFix, Vertebral Body Tethering, and Anterior Scoliosis Correction.
+Ongoing data collection and evaluation is currently being conducted with the intent of publishing additional clinical data on how specialized scoliosis exercise programs can improve curve flexibility and reduce apex rigidity – enabling more patients to qualify for non-fusion scoliosis surgical procedures like ApiFix, Vertebral Body Tethering, and Anterior Scoliosis Correction.